Leading Energy Savings & Sustainability

 LESS is truly more with the Leading Energy Savings & Sustainability initiative.

-WSU implemented a $12 million campus-wide energy savings and sustainability project that:
+WSU successfully implemented a $12 million campus-wide paid from savings energy conservation project that:

 • dramatically improves campus energy and water efficiency